OverBlood: Gameplay

-Part adventure game and part survival horror, Overblood incorporates elements of arcade, fighting and puzzle games.
+A GameSpot reviewer described OverBlood as an graphic adventure game that incorporates elements of other genres such as "arcade-style action title, a fighting game, an old-fashioned text adventure, and a puzzle game."
+Academics Richard J Hand and Bernard Herron described it as a survival horror game.

 The player is able to toggle the camera between first- and third-person, both of which are required to solve the game's various puzzles.

 Synopsis

 Plot

 Overblood takes place at Lystra Laboratories' hidden research center where a team of scientists have been conducting controversial genetic experiments.
 The game begins when a system malfunction releases the player character, Raz Karcy (Lars in European releases), from a cryogenic container.
 Cold and confused, he awakens with no memory.
 Concerns about his identity are soon replaced by an urgent need to escape, as he reveals the scientists' fateful plan and his role in it.

 Characters

 The game features three playable characters.
 The majority of the game is played as Raz Karcy, the game's protagonist.
 Other playable characters include Milly Azray, a woman who befriends Raz, and Pipo, a small and very helpful robot.